Crowdar/lippia-web-sample-project/README.md

     Given The client is in google page
     When The client search for word crowdar
     Then The client verify that results are shown properly

   @Smoke
-  Scenario: The client search by "automation"
+  Scenario: The client search by "A utomation"
     Given The client is in google page
-    When The client search for word automation
+    When The client search for word Automation
     Then The client verify that results are shown properly

   @Smoke
-  Scenario: The client search by "docker"
+  Scenario: The client search by "Docker"
     Given The client is in google page
-    When The client search for word docker
+    When The client search for word Docker
     Then The client verify that results are shown properly

   @Smoke
-  Scenario: The client search by "vagrant"
+  Scenario: The client search by "Lippia"
     Given The client is in google page
-    When The client search for word vagrant
+    When The client search for word Lippia
     Then The client verify that results are shown properly
 ```

 ## Chrome driver options file:
  - Added the ability to set up the options for the chromedriver in order to have all of the properties setted.
 For example the user is allowed to set the headless value.

 ```
  {
   "browserName": "chrome",
-  "goog:chromeOptions": {"args": ["disable-infobars","--headless","--window-size=1440x900", "--no-sandbox", "--disable-dev-shm-usage" , "--ignore-certificate-errors", "--start-maximized", "--user-agent=Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/83.0.4103.97 Safari/537.36"],
+  "goog:chromeOptions": {"args": ["disable-infobars", "--ignore-certificate-errors", "start-maximized"],
                "extensions": [],
                "prefs": {"printing.enabled": false}
   },
-  "platform": "ANY",
+  "platform": "ANY"
-  "recordVideo":"false"
 }
 ```

-Also as you can see in this file you can set up the record video property to get the evidence of the each flow in a video

 ## Project type options:
 - The project type option allows the user to say Lippia which library would need to download.
 For this project is set the WEB_CHROME one that uses the library for this webdriver.
   This option can be changed in the pom.xml file
   You can get more information checking the readme from lippia-core project.

   ProjectTypes for web project:

   WEB_CHROME
         crowdar.projectType=WEB_CHROME
         crowdar.projectType.driverCapabilities.jsonFile=src/main/resources/browsers/chromeCapabilities.json
         crowdar.setupStrategy=web.DownloadLatestStrategy

   WEB_FIREFOX
         crowdar.projectType=WEB_FIREFOX
         crowdar.projectType.driverCapabilities.jsonFile=src/main/resources/browsers/firefoxCapabilities.json
         crowdar.setupStrategy=web.DownloadLatestStrategy

   WEB_EDGE
         crowdar.projectType=WEB_EDGE
         crowdar.projectType.driverCapabilities.jsonFile=src/main/resources/browsers/edgeCapabilities.json
         crowdar.setupStrategy=web.DownloadLatestStrategy

   WEB_IE
         crowdar.projectType=WEB_IE
         crowdar.projectType.driverCapabilities.jsonFile=src/main/resources/browsers/ieCapabilities.json
         crowdar.setupStrategy=web.DownloadLatestStrategy

   WEB_SAFARI
         crowdar.projectType=WEB_SAFARI
         crowdar.projectType.driverCapabilities.jsonFile=src/main/resources/browsers/safariCapabilities.json
         crowdar.setupStrategy=web.DownloadLatestStrategy